 - Join Support Groups for Parents: Groups like Al-Anon and Nar-Anon offer support for families affected by a loved one’s addiction.
 Sharing your experiences with others in a similar situation can be empowering, giving you strength and understanding through a shared sense of community.

-My Son is an Addict – What Do I Do?
+My Child is an Addict – What Do I Do?

-Confronting the reality of “My son is an addict what do I do?” can be overwhelming, but there are steps you can take to help him toward recovery without losing yourself in the process.
+Confronting the reality of “My child is an addict what do I do?” can be overwhelming, but there are steps you can take to help them toward recovery without losing yourself in the process.

-- Maintain Healthy Boundaries: Boundaries are essential for both your son’s recovery and your well-being.
-You can’t control his choices, but you can control your responses.
-Communicate clearly about what behaviors you will or will not accept and follow through consistently.
+- Maintain Healthy Boundaries: Boundaries are essential for both your child’s recovery and your well-being.
+You can’t control their choices, but you can control your responses.
+Communicate clearly about what behaviours you will or will not accept and follow through consistently.

-- Encourage Responsibility and Accountability: Avoid trying to rescue him from every consequence.
-Taking accountability is a key part of recovery, and experiencing the repercussions of his actions may motivate him to make changes.
+- Encourage Responsibility and Accountability: Avoid trying to rescue them from every consequence.
+Taking accountability is a key part of recovery, and experiencing the repercussions of their actions may motivate them to make changes.

-- Seek a Tailored Treatment Plan: If he’s open to treatment, work with professionals to develop a plan tailored to his needs.
-This may include therapy, group counseling, and support programs that address underlying issues like anxiety, trauma, or depression that may contribute to his addiction.
+- Seek a Tailored Treatment Plan: If they’re open to treatment, work with professionals to develop a plan tailored to their needs.
+This may include therapy, group counselling, and support programmes that address underlying issues like anxiety, trauma, or depression that may contribute to their addiction.

 - Stay Informed on Relapse Signs: Relapse is a common part of recovery, but knowing the warning signs can prepare you to respond appropriately.
 Look out for sudden changes in behavior, shifts in mood, or withdrawal from family and friends.